Marius Dewilde

-Marius Dewilde (1921–1996) was a French railway worker who claimed to have become a contactee for two extraterrestrial life-forms in 1954.
+Marius Dewilde (1921–1996) was a French railway worker who claimed to have become a contactee for two alleged extraterrestrial life forms in 1954.

 The encounter

 Dewilde, a railway guardian, lived in a house by the tracks close to the railway station at Quarouble, Nord, France.
-According to Dewilde, on the night of September 10, 1954, his dog started barking at 22:30.
-Dewilde initially ignored the dog, but went outside with a flashlight after his dog continued to bark frantically.
+According to Dewilde, on the night of 10 September 1954, his dog started barking at 22:30.
+Dewilde initially ignored the disturbance, but went outside with a flashlight after his dog continued to bark frantically.
 He walked towards the tracks, and he saw an object some 6 or 7 metres away from him.
 Behind him, he could hear some steps.
-When he pointed the flashlight, Dewilde saw two small humanoid figures, "about 80 cm to 1 metre…."
-When the light was pointed to their heads, it was reflected as if they were wearing a mirror helmet or something.
+When he pointed the flashlight, Dewilde purportedly saw two small humanoid figures, whose height he estimated as being between 80 and 100 cm.
+When the light was pointed at their heads, he claimed it was reflected as if they were wearing mirrored helmets.

-Suddenly, a light beam came off the object he saw on the tracks and left him paralyzed.
-He slowly looked back and saw a door opening at the object behind him.
-The beings boarded the object and it took off towards the sky, changing its colors in the meanwhile.
+The object was reported to have suddenly emitted a beam of light that left him paralysed.
+He slowly looked back at the object and saw a door opening behind him.
+Dewilde claimed the beings boarded the craft and it took off towards the sky, changing its colours as it departed.

-When he recovered his movements, he attempted to tell his wife and then his neighbor of what he had just seen, but neither of them had seen nor heard anything.
-He then tried the local police, which sent some police officers to his home.
-Dewilde could not approach the point where everything happened, because it made him feel sick, giving the officers a certainty that his story was not a hoax.
-Also, objects which are energized by battery, like Dewilde's flashlight and telephone, stopped working.
-Before sunrise, investigators were already all over the place.
+When he recovered from his paralysis, he attempted to tell his wife and then his neighbor of what he had just witnessed, but neither of them had seen nor heard anything.
+He contacted the local police, who sent officers to his home.
+Dewilde could not approach the area where the incident occurred, as this reportedly made him feel ill.
+The officers felt this lent credence to his account.
+Also, battery-powered objects, like Dewilde's flashlight and telephone, (Note: Some telephones from this era would have utilised batteries.) had stopped working.
+Before sunrise, investigators had already arrived on the scene.

 Aftermath

-Evening Star, October 19, 1954, announcing the encounter of Marius Dewilde, and the other minor incidents that happened on the following days.
+Evening Star, 19 October 1954, announcing the encounter of Marius Dewilde, and the other minor incidents that happened in the following days.

-When people were investigating the point, an approaching train produced a very loud noise when passing by, making it stop.
-A six-meter depression was found on the exact point where the object had landed, and was immediately said to be the cause of the noise.
+During the investigation, a very loud, anomalous noise was produced as a train passed by.
+A 6 m depression was found at the exact point where the object was said to have landed and was immediately said to have been the cause of the noise.

-By light of day, more details were uncovered: the small rocks under the train tracks were all carbonized on the depression.
-The sleepers between the steel lines also featured some symmetric marks.
+By the light of day, more details were uncovered: the small rocks under the train tracks were carbonized in the area of the depression.
+There were also some symmetric marks on the sleepers.

-The incident was made famous by the local magazine RADAR.
+The encounter was made famous by the local magazine RADAR.

-Following the incident, there were other occurrences: Dewilde suffered from respiratory problems, and his dog died three days after the encounter.
-Three cows in nearby farms were found dead, and their autopsies revealed that their blood had been totally and unexplainably removed.
-Also, several local people claimed sightings of objects and creatures similar to the ones witnessed by Dewilde.
+Following the alleged incident, there were other reported occurrences.
+Dewilde suffered from respiratory problems, and his dog died three days after the encounter.
+Three cows in nearby farms were found dead, and their autopsies reportedly revealed that their blood had been totally and inexplicably removed.
+Also, several local people claimed sightings of objects and beings similar to the ones witnessed by Dewilde.